 - 1. Hats/hoods/or any head coverings worn in any part of the high school buildings - 2.
 Tops that expose a bare midriff or navel - 3.
-Clothes that are too tight - 4.
+Clothes that are too tight.
+Example: Tights or tight fitting pants must be accompanied by a top long enough to cover one's bottom. - 4.
 Clothes that are too loose around the legs and/or armpits; no sagging or bagging - 5.
 Undergarments (bras, slips, & underwear) worn on the outside, or as outer garments - 6.
 Clothing that advertises or promotes alcoholic beverages, drugs, profanity, gangs or persons or slogans associated with the advertising or promotion of alcoholic beverages, drugs, or profanity - 7.
 Shorts and skirts that are too short - 8.
 Tops that allow visible cleavage - 9.
 Holes in jeans or shorts that are too large or in inappropriate places - 10.
 Shoes that do not have a sole - 11.
 Clothing that causes an instructional distraction in the classroom. - 12.
 Other items deemed inappropriate by the principals, faculty, or other students.